wesbos/es6-articles/34 - Promises.md

 Secondly, I'm going to be using a thing called `fetch` to be able to `fetch` in this JSON API.
 It's not a library, it's actually something built right into the browser.
 It returns a `promise`.

-If you haven't heard of `fetch` before, it's very similar to `$.getJSON', if you've used jquery before, or '$.ajax', or any of these other AJAX libraries.
+If you haven't heard of `fetch` before, it's very similar to `$.getJSON`, if you've used jquery before, or `$.ajax`, or any of these other AJAX libraries.
 Except, rather than having to load an external library, it's going to be built right into the browser.

 Knowing that, let's jump into some examples of what a `promise` is.